borenstein-lab/multi_view_integration_analysis/src/intermediate_integration/README.md

      | `summary_module_aucs`     | AUROC of each module by itself, describing the module's association with the disease.
 Computed using its first PC and evaluated over repeated cross-validation.
 Compared to shuffled modules. |
      | `summary_overall_aucs`    | Combined AUROC of all modules of a dataset, using their first PC and a simple random forest or logistic regression model, and evaluated over repeated cross-validation.
 Describes the overall predictive power of all modules combined.
 Compared to shuffled modules. |

-7. To evaluate the obtained results, we recommend examining the following:
+7. To evaluate the obtained results, we recommend starting by examining the following:

-   * XXX
-   * XXX
-   * XXX
+   * For each pipeline setting - how many modules were found, and what are the module sizes (i.e., number of features included)?
+See `sens_analysis_modules %>% group_by(module, run_id) %>% summzriae(N_features = n())`.
+   * What was the overall AUC achieved by all modules combined? (see `summary_overall_aucs`)
+   * What was the AUC achieved by each module alone? (see `summary_module_aucs`)

+   Tips:

+   * Optimal module sizes depend on the downstream analysis.
+For manual interpretation for example, smaller modules may be favorable.
+If your modules came out too large, consider decreasing `param_diablo_keepX`, or decreasing `param_n_folds`, or increasing `param_edge_thresholds`.
+Symmetrically, if your modules are too small consider the opposite.
+   * If the overall AUC is low, and/or all individual module AUC's are low, you may want to consider decreasing `param_diablo_design`, effectively assigning a higher importance to associations with disease as opposed to associations in-between views.

 For questions about the pipeline, please contact elbo@tauex.tau.ac.il.